-- (5) Any employee who believes that a Supervisor's, manager's, other employee's, or non-employee's actions or words constitute unlawful discrimination, harassment, or retaliation has a responsibility to report the situation immediately, or as soon as reasonably practicable.
+- (5)(1) The Port Authority is committed to providing a workplace that is free from unlawful retaliation.
+The Port Authority prohibits any form of retaliation against an employee for good faith actions in filing a complaint under the Port Authority's discrimination, whistleblower, and harassment policies, and for participating in the investigation of any complaint of discrimination or harassment.
+Improper retaliation may include, but is not limited to, discipline, termination, demotion/transfers, assignment of unfavorable duties, or treating the employee who made the complaint in a hostile manner when such action or behavior is motivated in substantial part by the employee's participation in protected activity.
+Employees who bring complaints may be subject to discipline if the investigation reveals that the complaint was made in bad faith. - (6)(5) Any employee who believes that a supervisorSupervisor's, manager's, other employee's, or non-employee's actions or words constitute unlawful discrimination, harassment, or retaliation has a responsibility to report the situation immediately, or as soon as reasonablyas reasonably practicable.
 The report should be in writing and made to the Chief Executive Officer.
 The report should include, where possible, a description of the conduct or behavior at issue, when it occurred, and possible witnesses.
 If the complaint involves the Chief Executive Officer, the complaint should be made to a member of the Port Authority Board.
-If said Port Authority Director is unable to hear the complaint, the Director will ask another Director to hear the complaint. - (6) Reports of discrimination, harassment, or retaliation will be handled and investigated under the Port Authority's Policy 902 Dispute Resolution Procedure, unless special procedures are considered appropriate.
+If said Port Authority Director is unable to hear the complaint, the Director will ask another Director to hear the complaint. - (7)(6) Reports of discrimination, harassment, or retaliation will be handled and investigated under the Port Authority's Policy 902 Delispute Resolution Procedure policy, unless special procedures are considered appropriate.
 All reports will be investigated promptly and in as impartial and confidential a manner as possible.
 Employees are required to cooperate in any investigation.
-A timely resolution of each report should be reached and communicated to the parties involved. - (7) The Port Authority is committed to providing a workplace that is free from unlawful retaliation.
-The Port Authority prohibits any form of retaliation against an employee for good faith actions in filing a complaint under the Port Authority's Policy 204 Whistleblower Protection Act or this discrimination and harassment policy, and for participating in the investigation of any complaint of discrimination or harassment.
+A timely resolution of each report should be reached and communicated to the parties involved. - The Port Authority is committed to providing a workplace that is free from unlawful retaliation.
+The Port Authority prohibits any form of retaliation against an employee for good faith actions in filing a complaint under the Port Authority's-discrimination, Policy 204 Wwhistleblower Protection Act or this discrimination and harassment policy, and harassment policies, and for participating in the investigation of any complaint of discrimination or harassment.
 Improper retaliation may include, but is not limited to, discipline, termination, demotion/transfers, assignment of unfavorable duties, or treating the employee who made the complaint in a hostile manner when such action or behavior is motivated in substantial part by the employee's participation in protected activity.
-Employees who bring complaints may be subject to discipline if the investigation reveals that the complaint was made in bad faith. - (8) Any employee, Supervisor, or manager who is found to have violated the antidiscrimination, harassment, or retaliation policy will be subject to appropriate disciplinary action, up to and including termination.
+Employees who bring complaints may be subject to discipline if the investigation reveals that the complaint was made in bad faith. - (8) Any employee, supervisorSupervisor, or manager who is found to have violated the antidiscrimination, harassment, or retaliation policy will be subject to appropriate disciplinary action, up to and including termination.